11.5. Numerical Differential Equations

 11.5.3.
 Runge-Kutta Method

-The Runge-Kutta method uses Simpson’s rule integration to approximate (11.3).
-There are actually several algorithms that are considered to be part of the Runge-Kutta family of algorithms.
-The so called classic algorithm used here is an order–4 algorithm with a comparatively simple expression.
-Runge-Kutta algorithms are weighted sums of coefficients calculated from evaluations of f(t, y) (the derivative function).
-Later coefficients make use of previous coefficients, so the coefficients at each evaluation point are first calculated sequentially before the solution value can be determined.
+The Runge-Kutta method uses Simpson’s rule integration to approximate equation (11.3).
+Several algorithms are considered to be part of the Runge-Kutta family of algorithms.
+The so-called classic algorithm used here is an order–4 algorithm with a comparatively simple expression.
+Runge-Kutta algorithms are the most accurate of the fixed-step size algorithms.
+They are only surpassed by adaptive step size algorithms, which typically use Runge-Kutta equations.

 function [t, y] = rk4ODE(f, tspan, y0, n)